“What kind of land do they live in? Is it good or bad? What kind of towns do they live in? Are they unwalled or fortified?” — Numbers 13:19

 Israel is a country that is deeply rooted in the concept of tikkun olam, which means “fixing the world.”
 Secular and observant Israelis alike are committed to making the world a better place, to being “a light unto the nations” in whatever way we can.

 But we are not naïve here in Israel.
 We know that the majority of the world does not see the “true face of Israel.”
-Israel doesn’t have a worldwide reputation of the gentle, caring, and generous country that it seeks to be.
-Our face has been muddied by wars that we have been forced to fight in order to protect our citizens, our children, and our very existence as a Jewish state.
+Israel doesn’t have worldwide reputation of the gentle, caring, and generous country that it seeks to be.
+Our face has been muddied by wars that we have been forced to fight in order to protect our citizens, our children, and our very existence as a Jewish State.
 However, for all those seeking the truth about Israel, they will find it.
 It’s plain as day for anyone willing to see it.

 In this week’s Torah portion, Moses sent spies to scout out the land of Canaan, the future site of the Promised Land.
 In his instructions to the 12 leaders chosen for the mission, Moses advised them on what to look for: “What kind of land do they live in?
 Is it good or bad?”
 According to Jewish tradition, Moses also added the following: He told the spies that even if the land appeared bad to them, they should know that it really was good.
 Every single part of it.